Alice Nkom

 In recognition of her work, particularly during an "anti-gay crackdown," she was ranked second on The New Yorkers list of "The Eight Most Fascinating Africans of 2012."

 Early life and education

 Alice Nkom was born in Poutkak, Cameroon, where she spent her early years.
-She pursued a legal education at the University of Toulouse, France, and became a licensed attorney at 24, as the first woman lawyer in Cameroon.
+She pursued a legal education at the Toulouse Capitole University, France, before returning to complete her studies at the University of Yaoundé and became a licensed attorney at 24, as the first woman lawyer in Cameroon.Alice Nkom, daughter of Martin Nkom Bayi and Alice Ngo Bikang, came from a family of eleven children her parents are originally from the coastal region of Cameroon.
+She is from the Bassa tribe.